auino/php-telegram-bot-library/README.md

 $ts->register_trigger_error("trigger_err", $state);
 ```

-where `trigger_err` is the name of the triggered/callback function.
+where the `$state` parameter is optional and `trigger_err` is the name of the triggered/callback function.

 The last `$state` parameter (optional, needed only if state machine functionality is enabled) identifies that the trigger is registered on the specified state, where `null` identifies the initial state and `"*"` identifies that the trigger has to be registered on each considered state.
 Alternatively, you can define a custom string identifying the prefered state.